vbianchi/Mentori/BRAINSTORM.md

 -   **Strategy:** Augment our powerful, custom-built tools with a standardized library of generic "connector" tools.
 -   **Our Custom "Reasoning" Tools:** Continue to build and refine specialized tools like `query_files` and `critique_document`.
 These are our core competency.
 -   **MCP for Connectors:** Develop a wrapper to connect to the **Model Context Protocol (MCP)** tool ecosystem.
 This will instantly give the agent access to hundreds of pre-built tools for third-party APIs (GitHub, Google Calendar, Slack, etc.) without us needing to maintain them.

-#### 4\.
-"Committee of Critics" Tool Evolution

--   **Vision:** Evolve the `critique_document` tool into a collaborative review by a panel of AI experts.
--   **Workflow:**
-    1.  **Persona Scoping:** The tool first analyzes the document to determine its field (e.g., genetics, finance).
-It then defines a committee of 3 relevant expert personas (e.g., "Expert Geneticist," "Scientific Writer," "Statistician").
-The user can also specify these personas in the prompt.
-    2.  **Parallel Criticism:** The tool runs three parallel LLM calls, providing each with the document but a different "expert" system prompt.
-    3.  **Synthesized Report:** A final LLM call acts as the "chairperson," taking the three independent critiques and synthesizing them into a single, structured report for the user.